-- e following manner:

-Remove retaining cap or clip, nameplate and cover.
-CAUTION: When metal retaining clip disengages, it will spring upward.

-Slip the yoke containing the coil, sleeves and insulating washers off the plugnut/core tube sub-assembly.
-Insulating washers (2) are omitted when a molded coil is used.

-Slip coil, sleeves and insulating washers from yoke.

-Reassemble in reverse order of disassembly paying careful attention to exploded view provided for identification and placement of parts.
+- Remove retaining cap or clip, spacer, nameplate and housing.
+CAUTION: When metal retaining clip disengages, it will spring upward. - Slip spring washer, insulating washer, coil and insulating washer off the solenoid base sub-assembly.
+Insulating washers are omitted when a molded coil is used. - Reassemble in reverse order of disassembly paying careful attention to exploded view provided for identification and placement of parts.

 CAUTION: Solenoid must be fully reassembled as the housing and internal parts are part of and complete the magnetic circuit.
-Place an insulating washer at each end of coil, if required.
+Place an insulating washer at each end of the coil, if required.